avieyra3/odin-recipes/README.md

 # odin-recipes
+This project features a webpage that has a liast of recipes one can navigate to and discover its contents.

-First project utilizing the foundations of html to make a recipe based website
+This project demonstrates the basic functionality of an html webpage.